Search the best hotels in Nainital

-Encircling a large, green volcanic lake Nainital was a favourite amongst homesick Brits for its resemblance to the Cumbrian Lake District.
-Nowadays it is frequented by honeymooning couples, and travellers looking for some relaxation.
+Encircling a large green volcanic lake, Nainital was a favourite amongst homesick Brits for its resemblance to the Cumbrian Lake District.
+Nowadays it is mostly frequented by honeymooning couples and travellers looking for some relaxation.
 Our pick of the best places to stay in Nainital are within easy reach of the area's sights whilst still providing a peaceful stay.

-Whilst Nainital is a quaint town, it is the largest in Kumaon and its narrow roads can get congested.
+Whilst Nainital is a quaint town, it is the largest in Kumaon and the narrow roads can get quite congested.
 We would advise staying slightly outside of the main thoroughfare.

-Row across the lake and take a walk up to the affectionately named Tiffin Top.
-Travellers would walk up to Dorothey’s Seat, with their tiffins in hand for a serene lunchtime picnic.
+- Row across the lake and take a walk up to the affectionately named Tiffin Top.
+Travellers would walk up to Dorothy’s Seat, with their tiffins in hand for a serene lunchtime picnic.
 A comparatively easy and rewarding excursion.

-Just past the Nainital Boat Club, located on the main Mall road is the antiquated Sakley’s café, its window filled floor to ceiling with freshly baked cakes and pastries.
-Those with a sweet tooth - go on an empty stomach and sample as many of its delights as possible.
+- Just past the Nainital Boat Club, located on the main Mall road, is the antiquated Sakley’s café, its window filled floor to ceiling with freshly baked cakes and pastries.
+Those with a sweet tooth should go on an empty stomach and sample as many of its delights as possible.